jessshipit/adamjonas.github.io/source/_posts/2012-07-25-badass-keyboard-shortcuts.markdown

 categories: shortcuts
 ---

+cmd, shift, -> or <- to move between windows in the terminal

 shift, cmd, T -- open the last tab closed in chrome and FF

 And of course [shortcut foo](https://www.shortcutfoo.com/) is awesome too!